A cross-border market model with limited transmission capacities: Introduction

-In this paper, we introduce a first microscopic model of a cross-border market with a continuous trading mechanism between two countries.
-Our model is a further development of the one considered in Cont and de Larrard \cite{CL21} and will allow us to analyze the influence of the market coupling on price stability.
-In \cite{CL21} the authors prove that under heavy traffic conditions the best bid and ask queue lengths can be approximated by a planar Brownian motion in the first quadrant with inward jumps at hits of the boundaries.
+In this paper, we introduce a microscopic model of a cross-border market between two countries with a continuous trading mechanism and limited transmission capacities.
+To the best of our knowledge, this is the first attempt in the literature to build a rigorous mathematical model of an integrated limit order market based on the underlying market microstructure.
+Our model is a further development of the one considered in Cont and de Larrard \cite{CL21} and will allow us to analyze the influence of the market coupling on the price dynamics.
+In \cite{CL21} the authors prove that under heavy traffic conditions the best bid and ask queues can be approximated by a planar Brownian motion in the first quadrant with inward jumps upon hitting the axes.
 We extend their model in multiple ways.
-First, we analyze the reduced-form representations of two limit order book models over time.
-Second, we allow market orders to be matched with standing volumes of the limit order book of the foreign country which leads to cross-border trades.
+First, we analyze the reduced-form representations of two LOB models simultaneously over time.
+Second, we allow domestic market orders to be matched against standing limit order volume in the foreign country, which leads to cross-border trades.
 Finally, motivated by the limitation of transmission capacities in the SIDC, we restrict the maximum cross-border trading volume.
-To this end, we keep track of the origin of each incoming order and introduce a capacity process that counts the net amount of cross-border trading volume over time.
-As the resulting microscopic market dynamics are too complex to get a good understanding of the effects of coupling multiple markets, we impose heavy traffic conditions and prove that our model can be approximated by a tractable, continuous-time regime switching process.
-Using this continuous-time approximation, we investigate the impacts of cross-border trading on price evolution analytically and via simulations.
+To this end, we keep track of the origin of each incoming order and introduce a capacity process that records the net cross-border trading volume over time.
+As the resulting microscopic market dynamics are too complex to get a good understanding of the market mechanism and the impact of the market coupling, we impose heavy traffic conditions and prove that our model can be approximated by a tractable, continuous-time regime switching process.
+Using this approximation we investigate how the cross-border trading opportunities affect the price evolution analytically and via simulations.